CatAndCastle/WellOfMemories/README.md

 ## Lambda Functions ##
-* new_video: starts video creation, triggers the render_slide function for each slide in the video.
+* **new_video**: starts video creation, triggers the render_slide function for each slide in the video.
-* render_slide: renders one slide, uploads it to S3.
+* **render_slide**: renders one slide, uploads it to S3.
 When all slides have rendered - triggers the render_transition function to render overlapping transitions between slides.
-* render_transition: renders one transition, uploads it to S3.
+* **render_transition**: renders one transition, uploads it to S3.
 When all transitions have rendered - triggers the render_video function.
-* render_video: concatenates all slides and transitions together, adds audio, renders the final video and uploads it to S3.
+* **render_video**: concatenates all slides and transitions together, adds audio, renders the final video and uploads it to S3.
 Posts the video_url to the provided /webhook API endpoint.
 * webhook